“send a postcard and receive a postcard back from a random person somewhere in the world!”

 Very interesting and entertaining video.
 I work for the US Postal Service and enjoyed seeing how it's done in the UK.
 Never had time for a cuppa on my route.
 That would have been great!

-ritacyc, Canada
+ritacyc, Taiwan

 it's so cool, i would LOVE to work for post offices!